BalaDhinesh/Web-Development/README.md

-This repository contains web development projects for fullstack developer
+This repository contains web development projects for fullstack developer.